Cemex executives were announcing the changes on Tuesday to analysts across the Atlantic where the company is listed on the New York Stock Exchange.

-He added: 'People had been expecting job losses to happen following the acquisition.
+He added: 'People had been expecting job losses to happen follow the acquisition.
 At least it's all out in the open now.
 I think Cemex want to get on with it so they can start turning things around.'

-Cemex executives found the RMC group was underperforming compared to its other businesses following a review of the business.
+Cemex executives found the RMC group was under-performing compared to its other businesses following a review of the business.

 European president Fernando Gonzalez, who is based at RMC's head office in Thorpe, Surrey, has now concluded that the only way to get RMC back on track is to follow the blueprint of its parent.
-One insider said: 'This business model is very different from the RMC model.'
+One insider added: 'This business model is very different from the RMC model.'

 British Aggregates Association executive officer Richard Bird said: 'I'm not surprised at the news with the industry being squeezed as it is.'

-Cemex is also planning to increase the number of its UK regions from five to seven: Scotland, north-east, northwest, south-east, south-west, western and eastern.
+Cemex is also planning to increase the number of its UK regions from five to seven - Scotland, north-east, north-west, south-east, south-west, western and eastern.

-Following recent problems with its operations in Germany, which saw the firm nursing a £133 million pre-tax loss in 2003, RMC shed 800 jobs in a restructuring of its own, carried out before the Cemex takeover.
+Following its recent problems with its operations in Germany, which saw the firm nursing a £133 million pre-tax loss in 2003, RMC shed 800 jobs in a restructuring of its own, carried out before the Cemex takeover.